Shirakumo/lichat-protocol/README.md

 Finally, information about a particular user can be retrieved by the `user-info` update, after which the server acts as follows:

 1. A `user-info` update with the same `id` as the request is sent back with the `connections` field set to the number of connections the user object has associated with it and with the `registered` field set to `T` if the user has a profile associated with it.

+### 6. Protocol Extension
+A server or client may provide extensions to the protocol in the following manners:

+* **Additional Update Types** -- If such an update is sent to a client that does not recognise it, it should be ignored.
+If such an update is sent to a server that does not recognise it, the server will respond with an `invalid-update`.
+* **Additional Update Fields** -- A client or server may extend the existing update classes with additional, optional fields to provide further information or other kinds of behaviour.
+The server or client is not allowed to introduce additional required fields.
+When an update with unknown initargs is received, the unknown initargs are to be ignored.

 ## See Also